isomerpages/govtech-corp/media/technews/_posts/2021-06-23-post-Check out these cool projects your company can cocreate with the government in 2021.md

 outreach.
 An&nbsp;<strong>SG Cares Digital Kampong</strong>&nbsp;platform
-will be built to serve as a centralised repository of API capabilities, the&nbsp;<strong>SG Cares</strong>&nbsp;app will be enhanced so it can become the go-to app for giving, and the&nbsp;<strong><a href="https://www.linkedin.com/events/govtechlivechat-governmentictop6810578714728914945" rel="noopener noreferrer nofollow" target="_blank">Giving.sg</a></strong>&nbsp;site will be improved to provide comprehensive features connecting givers and receivers.</p>
+will be built to serve as a centralised repository of API capabilities, the&nbsp;<strong>SG Cares</strong>&nbsp;app will be enhanced so it can become the go-to app for giving, and the GivingSG site will be improved to provide comprehensive features connecting givers and receivers.</p>
 </li>
 <li>
 <p>Common platforms such as the&nbsp;<strong>Singapore Government Technology Stack (SG Tech Stack)</strong>&nbsp;will